 Annual Maintenance:

 Many heat pump systems require annual maintenance.
-During this maintenance, a professional installer or technician can check the heat pump for potential issues, assess its efficiency, clean or replace filters, and inspect all components.
+During this maintenance, a professional installer or technician can check the heat pump for potential issues, assess efficiency, clean or replace filters, and inspect all components.

 Semi-Annual Maintenance for Intensive Use: